notapsuedonym/KNOTH/README.md

 # KNOTH

-odd language i randomly started making a few days ago
+KNOTH is a language i don't like the full-name form of anymore it's weird